-Read about Hamutal’s thoughts on sustainable food, gardening education for kids, and her mouthwatering (and popular with our readers) strawberry jam recipe after the jump:
+Read about Hamutal’s thoughts on sustainable food, gardening education for kids, and her mouthwatering (and popular with our readers) strawberry jam recipe.

 How would you define yourself environmentally?

 My feet!
 They are always there when I need them.
 I walk between 10-20km/day.
 Except in the snow.
 Snowy days are subway days.

 Can you tell us about your biggest green passion?
 What fires you up?

 Food, and everything about it: gardening, marketing, cooking, eating, feeding, preserving, baking plum buckle.
 Eating is the most visceral connection most of us have to the natural environment.

 What do you think is the most important issue the world faces today?